 Teaming up with Kevin Hart, Dwayne Johnson tries his mighty hand at slapstick comedy.
 Is it an instant classic or a tonally incoherent mess?
 Brian and Hemal have your answer.

-It is perhaps not accurate to say “these kinds of movies”, though, because ‘Central Intelligence’ is all over the map.
+It is perhaps not accurate to say “these kinds of movies”, though, because ‘Central Intelligence’ is all over the place.
 It’s a spoof, it’s an action-comedy, it’s a buddy-comedy, it’s a lowbrow gross-out satire; it’s a great many things, possibly to the detriment of its coherence as a cinematic work.

 Released in 2016, this marks the third film Dwayne Johnson has made with director Rawson Marshall Thurber, a man who relentlessly shoots for the middle.
-But at least The Rock is doing something than his usual stoic hero routine here, putting in a largely comic turn as a foil to Kevin Hart’s protagonist.
+But at least The Rock is doing something other than his usual stoic hero routine here, putting in a largely comic turn as a foil to Kevin Hart’s protagonist.
 Did we buy it?
 Listen and see.